 A castellated steel frame was used as the primary structure with a single ply membrane roof covering, supported on timber joists.
 Walls were a mixture of rendered blockwork and curtain walling.

 Internally, the castellated steel frame was exposed with an acoustic plasterboard ceiling at high level.
 Mechanical service ducts (spiral) ran between the castellations, to create a modern industrial feel.

 A green roof completed the highest level of the building, which when viewed from the main roads, around the site is barely visible.

 The Sixth Form College

-Cadman Construction are pleased to announce the successful handover of a new teaching building at...Read More
+We are pleased to announce the completion and handover of multiple extended and remodelled teachi...Read More

 Phased demolition and construction of a purpose built Sports Hall, Ancilliary Changing Rooms and ...Read More